2026 Guide: How Much Does It Cost to Fly a Pet Unaccompanied?

 • Ground travel logistics are easier for transporting pets and can offer door-to-door delivery, which is impossible with air travel.

-If you find yourself in a dilemma where a traditional ground shipping company is too expensive, consider an amazing alternative like CitizenShipper.
+If you find yourself in a dilemma where a traditional ground shipping company is too expensive, consider an amazing alternative like CitizenShipper, a peer-to-peer pet ground transportation marketplace founded in 2008, that connects pet owners with USDA-registered drivers.
 Because drivers compete for your business, you can be assured you’ll get affordable rates.
 You can save up to 60-70% compared to traditional shipping services.
-CitizenShipper screens all its drivers because they want drivers that care about your pet as if they were their own.
+Join 47,000+ pet owners who chose safer ground transport.
+Our 982 USDA-registered drivers have completed 12,000+ pet deliveries with a 4.9/5 average rating.